Phononic/Sean_Lubner_250HWs/hw8/README.txt

-AY250 Homework 7
+AY250 Homework 8

 Sean Lubner

-To avoid clogging up the git repo / the grader's computer, I did not upload the json file.
-Simply replace the json_file_path variable at the top of the notebook to a locally stored copy, and it will propagate through to the rest of the notebook.

-All the problems are explained within the notebook with markdown and comments.
+GUI for pulling up and manipulating images.
+Type search query into designated text field and click "Search Images."
+The first useable image wil be downloaded and displayed.
+Click one of the 3 image manipulation buttons at the bottom to alter the image, or click the "original" button to restore the image to its original form.